Chattanooga plays in SoCon Tournament against the VMI

 VMI Keydets (7-24, 2-16 SoCon) vs. Chattanooga Mocs (15-16, 7-11 SoCon)

-The Keydets are 2-16 in SoCon play.
-VMI is 1-1 in games decided by less than 4 points.
+The Keydets’ record in SoCon games is 2-16.
+VMI averages 12.5 turnovers per game and is 6-8 when winning the turnover battle.

-TOP PERFORMERS: Dalvin White is averaging 9.4 points for the Mocs.
-Jamal Johnson is averaging 15.2 points and 4.5 rebounds while shooting 43.7% over the past 10 games for Chattanooga.
+TOP PERFORMERS: Jamal Johnson is averaging 13.7 points for the Mocs.
+Jake Stephens is averaging 9.9 points over the past 10 games for Chattanooga.

 Asher Woods is shooting 38.9% and averaging 14.1 points for the Keydets.
 Rickey Bradley, Jr. is averaging 10.9 points over the last 10 games for VMI.